mweel1/usa_high_level/grants/personal-profile/government-os-services/index.md

 - [Jury Service](/jury-service/).
 This would register for jury services, where the operating system would provide notifications and reminders of needed jury service needs.

 - [FBI](./fbi).
-This would allow the FBI to use your location if you were near an active investigation and would be need to be contacted for questioning.
+This would allow the FBI to use your location if you were near an active investigation and would be need to be contacted for questioning, or you were logged into a device at a certain time.

-- [FCC Application Zone](/application-zones).
+- [FCC Application Zone](/domain-zones).
 This would setup a channel to receive application zone details when users were in certain areas and pressed the application zone option on their operating system.

 - FCC Emergency Communication System [ecs.gov](/ecs-gov).
 To receive emergency communications from government agencies.

-- [Local Dispatch](./local-dispatch/) is a communication channel that allow operating systems to communicate with local dispatch systems.
+- [Federal/Local Dispatch System](/federal-emergency-dispatch/) is a communication channel that allow operating systems to communicate with state,federal, and local dispatch systems.

 Operating Systems with shared datastores may use these authorizations (for example ICloud, etc)